tomexiskandar/bintang/README.rst

       ]
    }

 Use insert function to insert data.
-The args is a pair of column names and values and must be a list or tuple.
+The parameter is a pair of column names and values and must be a list or tuple.

 .. code-block:: console